ietf-wg-asdf/SDF/sdf.md

 Name references occur only in specific elements of the syntax of SDF:

-* copying elements via odmRef values
+* copying elements via sdfRef values
-* pointing to elements via odmRequired value elements or as odmInput/OutputData etc.
+* pointing to elements via sdfRequired value elements or as sdfInput/OutputData etc.

-## odmRef
+## sdfRef

-In a JSON map establishing a definition, the keyword "odmRef" is used to copy all of the qualities of the referenced definition, indicated by the included name reference, into the newly formed definition.
+In a JSON map establishing a definition, the keyword "sdfRef" is used to copy all of the qualities of the referenced definition, indicated by the included name reference, into the newly formed definition.
 (This can be compared to the processing of the "$ref" keyword in JSON Schema.)